influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### record

-A tuple of named values represented using an object type.
+A tuple of named values represented using a record type.

 ### regular expressions